THE ALBUM

 INSTRUMENTS

-Some of the instruments used for the recording of Lucky and Damned
+Some of the instruments used on the album

 McCollum Grand Auditorium